B-Sahana/Custom-Button-Sample/README.md

 - ```setCornerRadius``` - is used to set corner radius of the button to make rounds.
 By default no(zero)corner radius for button.

+- ```setBottomLeftRadius```  - is used to set left side bottom of corner radius of the button to make round.

+- ```setBottomRightRadius``` - is used to set right side bottom of corner radius of the button to make round.

+- ```setTopLeftRadius``` - is used to set left side top of corner radius of the button to make round.

+- ```setTopRightRadius``` - is used to set right side top of corner radius of the button to make round.

 - ```setImageWidth``` - is used to set icon width in dp.
 By default width value 25dp.

 - ```setImageHeight``` - is used to set icon height in dp.
 By default height value 25dp.